Saint Laurent Fall/Winter 2026 Look1

 Saint Laurent Fall/Winter 2026 Look 15

-In previous seasons, Vaccarello explored dramatic eveningwear silhouettes—oversized gowns, sculptural shapes, and theatrical volume.
-This season marks a noticeable shift back toward tailoring.
+The previous several seasons under Vaccarello explored dramatic eveningwear — oversized gowns, sculptural shapes, theatrical volume.
+Fall 2026 marks a noticeable shift back toward tailoring.

 Saint Laurent Fall/Winter 2026 Look 11